marcoshsq/marcoshsq/README.md

-## Hello 👋, I'm Marcos, a civil engineer and statistician passionate about data and artificial intelligence.
+## Hello 👋, I'm Marcos, a civil engineer and statistician passionate about data and tech.

 Welcome to My GitHub Profile!
 I currently work as a Business Analyst, and I'm currently studying technologies to learn data science and artificial intelligence.